walnuthq/noir-libs/README.md

 # Noir package manager

+Noir-libs is a package manager to be used with Noir.
+It retrieves and manages packages.

+## Package locations

+The fetched packages are cached in a cache folder.
+Exact location depends on the used operating system:
+- Linux: /home/user/.cache/noir-libs/
+- macOS: /Users/user/Library/Application Support/com.walnut.noir-libs/
+- Windows: C:\Users\Alice\AppData\Roaming\walnut\noir-libs

 ## How to test

 1. Get the example package `example.tar.gz` from `tests/test_files`, extract to some totally unrelated folder